Outdoor living - camping in the Adirondacks

 A camping trip makes for the perfect family summer vacation.
 Family-friendly Adirondack campgrounds, such as Lake Eaton in Long Lake, are full of amenities including showers, bathhouses, and canoe and boat rentals, as well as easy lake access for unparalleled boating and swimming.
 Roast some hot dogs, go for a hike, tell ghost stories, and be a kid — with your kids!
 If you're looking for island living, the campsites on the Indian Lake Islands are boat-access only, with rustic amenities such as pit privies, picnic tables, and fireplaces for a more rustic, but unforgettable camping experience in the big outdoors.

-Adirondack campgrounds redefine the notion of what a camping trip is.
-Many campsites in the Adirondacks are accessible by car, so you can stay on the water without sacrificing comfort or amenities.
-Wake up to the gentle sound of waves lapping against the shore, spend your days exploring the Adirondacks unique attractions, and relax as evening settles in with the hushed quiet of a spectacular sunset.
+Many campsites in the Adirondacks are easily accessible by car, so visitors can stay on the water without sacrificing comfort or amenities.
+Wake up to the gentle sound of waves lapping against the shore, spend days exploring the Adirondacks' unique attractions, and relax as evening settles in, all from the convenience of your car!

-Explore one of the only places in the Adirondack Park where you can hire a scenic float plane to fly into the heart of the Adirondack Mountains.
-Charter a flight into the forest for backcountry exploration, or book a glamour camping or "glamping," expedition.
+Explore one of the only places in the Adirondacks where you can hire a scenic float plane to fly into the heart of the Adirondack Mountains.
+Charter a flight into the forest for backcountry exploration or book a guided canoe trip.
 From rugged to refined, professional guides offer a wide range of outings.
-This is where you go to perfect casting on a deep mountain lake, enjoy an afternoon massage next to a sparkling river, and sleep under the stars on a guided trip lasting one day or several.
+This is where you go to perfect casting on a deep mountain lake, enjoy freshly-caught fish next to a sparkling river, and sleep under the stars on a guided trip lasting one day or several.
 Primitive camping is permitted throughout much of the southern Adirondacks, but be certain to familiarize yourself with the Department of Environmental Conservation's rules and guidelines.